knpuniversity/symfony/knpu/extra-doctrine-collections/many-to-many-setup.md

 and start inserting and removing records for you.

 It *can* be a bit confusing, because until now, *every* table in the database has needed a corresponding entity class.
-But the ManyToMany relationships is special.
+But the ManyToMany relationship is special.
 Doctrine says:

 > You know what?
 I'm not going to require you to create an entity for that join table.